 Rebecca sobbed, her shoulder slumped and her cheek became wet with tears.
 She finally surrendered to his request.

-A loud thud sounded after the door fell.
-A figure approached and stood at the entrance, glaring at them.
-The cold and murderous look on his white face sent a chill down Sinclair’s spine.
+Then a loud thud sounded after the door fell.
+A figure approached and stood at the entrance.
+The temperature in the room quickly dropped a chilling few degrees at the mere sighting of him.
+The haughty look on his white face sent a chill down Sinclair’s spine.

+Sinclair held her back and got her under control.
 T-Rex pulled out his tongue to lick the blood off his lips.
-Then his eyes fell on the little boy that was fast asleep on the bed.
-A wicked grin appeared on his face.
+A childish cry whined in his ears.
+His eyes fell on the crib far across.
+A wicked grin crossed his lips.

 “He’d kill us both if you don’t go now with the boy.”

 T-Rex removed a small, shiny object from underneath his coat.
-It was a pocket knife with jagged blade.
+A pocketknife with a jagged blade.

-“Go now, dammit!”
-Sinclair barked on sighting the blade.
+“Go now, dammit!” he barked on sighting the blade.

-Rebecca took the child from where he laid, then dashed through the door, into the chilly waft of the night, making scared noises as she ran.
+Without a word, Rebecca—acting on pure adrenaline, took the child from the crib and dashed through the door into the chilly waft of the night, making scared noises as she ran.

 Looking over his shoulder, Sinclair saw that she was already out of the room.
-He turned to snarl at T-Rex.
-“Leave my family alone, this is between us.”
+Then he turned to snarl at T-Rex.
+“Leave my family alone, this is just between us.”

-Rebecca ran through the dark, lone-tar road.
-There was not a single person in a distance, only towering oaks dancing along with the gust.
-Her hands were shaking as she held the baby close to her bosom, her chest heaving rapidly.
-The breeze hallowed in her ear with every pace.
+Rebecca took the dark, lone-tar road that winds through a large hectare of dead, yet tall trees.
+There was not a single person in sight, only towering oaks dancing with the gust.
+Her hands were shaking terribly as she held the baby close to her bosom, chest heaving rapidly.
+The breeze hallowed in her ear at every pace.

 Rebecca suddenly stopped in her tracks when Sinclair’s voice sounded off in a distance.
+It sounded like he was in great pains.
 She whimpered as she turned to look back at the house.
 The child in her arms started to cry, and she tried to comfort him.

-Even though Rebecca was a few yards away from the house, she could still hear Sinclair’s painful screams.
-The sound intensified for several seconds, and then it suddenly stopped.
+Even though she was a few yards away from the house, she could still hear Sinclair’s painful screams.
+The sound intensified for several seconds, and then it just stopped.
 She moved her hand to cover her mouth, her legs trembling.